Flavor Flav: Other TV and media appearances

 In 2002, Flav appeared in Taking Back Sunday's music video for their song You're So Last Summer.
-Flav has appeared as a playable fighter in the 2004 fighting game; Def Jam: Fight for NY.
-In May 2005, Flav took part in the UK reality TV show The Farm on Channel 5.
+He has appeared as a playable fighter in the 2004 fighting game; Def Jam: Fight for NY.
+In May 2005, Flav took part in the British reality TV show The Farm on Channel 5.

-Also in 2005, Flavor Flav made a guest appearance in the MTV2 surreal black comedy show Wonder Showzen as himself, in the debut episode "Birth".
-On June 14, 2006, Flav's participation, with WEVR-MRC, in the Lisa Tolliver Show celebration of National Safety Month, earned kudos from Surgeon General of the United States Richard Carmona.
+Also in 2005, he made a guest appearance in the MTV2 surreal black comedy show Wonder Showzen as himself, in the debut episode "Birth".
+On June 14, 2006, Flav's participation with WEVR-MRC in the Lisa Tolliver Show celebration of National Safety Month, earned kudos from U.S. Surgeon General Richard Carmona.

 On November 18, 2009, Flav became a downloadable character in the PlayStation Network's video game Pain.
-Flav stars in Deon Taylor's horror anthology Nite Tales and Dark Christmas.
+He stars in Deon Taylor's horror anthology Nite Tales and Dark Christmas.
 On May 10, 2010, Flav guest hosted the wrestling show WWE Raw.
-On August 14, 2011, Flav appeared as a host at the twelfth annual Gathering of the Juggalos.
+On August 14, 2011, he appeared as a host at the twelfth annual Gathering of the Juggalos.

 On January 10, 2012, Flav appeared with his longtime fiancée Liz on ABC's Celebrity Wife Swap.
 His fiancée traded places with Suzette, the wife of Twisted Sister front-man Dee Snider.
-On February 5, 2012, Flav appeared along with Elton John in a Pepsi Co. ad during Super Bowl XLVI.
-On February 11, 2012, Flav appeared as an honorary member of the UNLV Rebellion during the UNLV Runnin' Rebels victory over San Diego State, 65-63.
-From June to September 2012, Flav co-starred and rapped in the web series Dr. Fubalous.
-Flav has also appeared in YooHoo & Friends as Father Time.
+On February 5, 2012, Flav appeared along with Elton John in a Pepsi ad during Super Bowl XLVI.
+On February 11, 2012, he celebrated the UNLV Rebel's 65-63 UNLV Runnin' Rebels victory over San Diego State as an honorary member.
+From June to September 2012, he co-starred and rapped in the web series Dr. Fubalous.
+Flav also appeared in YooHoo & Friends as Father Time, and the animated feature Hitpig!, both directed by animator David Feiss.
+In 2025, He competed in season thirteen of The Masked Singer as "Space Ranger" which resembles an alien cowboy, and was eliminated on "Ghostbusters Night".

+Sports

+Flavor Flav sang a widely noted performance of the Star Spangled Banner at a Milwaukee Bucks home game against the Atlanta Hawks in 2023.
+His performance was confusing to some, but Flav described the performance as a bucket list item and a tribute to military veterans.
+He has been a philanthropist and helped Olympic athletes needing support, including signing a five-year sponsorship deal as the United States women's national water polo team's official hype man.
+He traveled to France to personally watch the team in the 2024 Summer Olympics.

+Flav also made a custom bronze clock necklace for U.S. gymnast Jordan Chiles after her bronze medal was controversially rescinded at the Paris 2024 games.
+He helped raise money for the family of Paralympic sprinter Nick Mayhugh to travel to Paris to see their relative play, and paid rent for Veronica Fraley, an Olympic discus thrower during the Olympic games.

+Flav is a long time fan of women's sports, and has been a notable guest at WNBA games, including performing a call and response tribute to the late Fatman Scoop at a New York Liberty game in September 2024.